Anchorsify/Anchorsify.github.io/_projects/Katon.md

 - Chakra: +(8 + X/2)
 - Speed: +X/4
 - Seal Speed: X
+- Status: Burns (lower of NDB or X)

 Effects: This technique acts as a link to a multithrow attack, with X being the number of weapons thrown.
-On hit, the target makes a status roll: If they fail, they suffer Burns equal to your NDB or X, whichever is lower.
 The weapons used in this technique are ruined by the intense heat, and can not be retrieved or reused.

 ## C-Rank